Arnnav-A/207-Project/README.md

 ## Project Overview

-We want to implement a travel-planning system.
-The application is going to include multiple features.
+The program is going to include multiple features.
 Firstly, users can provide a city.
-Then, based on the location provided, with the assistance of the OpenTripMap API, the application gives a recommendation of points of interest nearby.
-Moreover, the user can also use the tags provided by the API to add filters based on their preferences.
-We are also considering adding features such as:
+Then, based on the location provided, with the assistance of the OpenTripMap API, the application gives a list of recommendation of points of interest nearby.
+By using the filter, user can specify what type of places they are focusing on, and then get targeted places.

-* Trip scheduling;
-* Weather (using weather API);
-* Flight/Hotel recommendations;
-* Private Review/Feedback.

 ## OpenTripMap API